JungleeAadmi/sTalk-v4/README.md

 ![sTalk Banner](client/public/logo.png)

 ## ✨ Features
-🔔 Multi-Device Push: Notifications ring on all your devices (iOS, Android, Desktop) simultaneously.
+🔔 Multi-Device Push: Notifications ring on all your devices (iOS, Android, Desktop) simultaneously.(READ NOTES BELOW)
  - ***please note that your server/lxc container time has to be same as your local time to make this push notification work*** - check at the bottom for more.

+ - ***if the iOS notification push says server error, block all ipv6 networking from the container***

 🎙️ Voice Notes: Record and send audio messages directly.